seansqlifting29/exampleApp/README.md

 ## Getting Started

-This project is a simple template to help you start your journey with React Native and Expo.
+This project is just a simple template that I created to getting started on my journey with React Native and Expo.
+This is the first of many projects that I will take on, and it is a starting point for me.
+I am starting here, and can't wait to look back on this after a few years of working as a dev.
+Only way from here is up!

 ## Setup and Installation